-I’m interested in doing research wherever computer science, IT systems and devices brush up against the real world, as things are far more interesting when people are involved.
+I like doing research wherever computer science, IT systems and devices brush up against the real world, as things are far more interesting when people are involved.
 My research is therefore cross-disciplinary, mainly in the area of human behaviour, looking at social, mobile and pervasive computing and information dissemination - if there’s a scenario where people and computers mix and interact, that’s where I get involved.
 I’m very keen on investigating the use of computer science, social media, and data science within Journalism, as both a tool for improving communication and storytelling, and as an input and tool for data gathering, story creation and newsroom workflows.
 I have a background in high performance computing.

 My recent research has looked at issues of communication within and outside of the Journalism community.
 I have also been examining what social media can tell us about alcohol consumption.